You type it. You’re the blogger in the family.

 My husband and I are Deaf.
 Our three children are all hearing and use a variety of languages.
 Being with the IMB for almost 13 years, we have certainly faced a lot of challenges.
 However, we are now facing a dilemma that we never had to face on the field.

 No, it’s not related to peanut butter.
 We’ve faced that one before.

-Jeremy here….how hard is it for volunteers to follow instructions regarding which peanut butter to bring?
+Ethan here….how hard is it for volunteers to follow instructions regarding which peanut butter to bring?
 Crunchy, people, C-R-U-N-C-H-Y. It’s not rocket science!
 And besides, who likes that creamy stuff?
 I’ll tell ya…the American church today….

 Sorry.
 He gets so emotional.